 Villefranche-sur-Mer sits on the coast just east of Nice.
-The easiest way to get here is by hiring a taxi.
+The easiest way to get here is by uber or taxi.
 Spend the first part of the day exploring the quiet, colorful streets.
 Enjoy the views out to Cap Ferrat, your destination for later today.
 There are several great restaurants that sit along the water’s edge, a great place for lunch.

 From Villa Ephrussi it is a short walk into Saint-Jean-Cap-Ferrat.
 There is a small beach and harbor here.
 Larger yachts will be anchored farther out in the deeper waters.For a scenic stroll, walk along the Promenade Maurice Rouvier to Beaulieu-sur-Mer.
-From here you can take a taxi back to Nice.
+From here you can uber back to Nice.

 Enjoy dinner and drinks in Nice.